technofocus-pte/procode-m365agentsdepth/Lab 1/Lab 1.md

 1. Go to file **actions.tsp** and copy paste below snippet just after **listRepairs** operation to add these new operations **createRepair**, **updateRepair** and **deleteRepair**.
     Here you are also defining the Repair item data model.
+(Do not disturn the existing closing bracket)

 	```
 	/**